Web3NL/motoko-book/src/advanced-types/generics.md

 In Motoko, [custom types](/common-programming-concepts/types.html#the-type-keyword), [functions](/common-programming-concepts/functions.html) and [classes](/common-programming-concepts/objects-and-classes/classes.html) can specify *generic type parameters*.
 Type parameters have *names* and are supplied by adding them in between angle brackets `< >`.
 The angle brackets are supplied directly after the *name* of the type, function or class.

 ### Type parameters
-Here's a custom type alias for a [tuple](/common-programming-concepts/types/tuples.html), that has the conventional generic type parameter `T`:
+Here's a custom type alias for a [tuple](/common-programming-concepts/types/tuples.html), that has the *conventional* generic type parameter `T`:
 ```motoko
 {{#include _mo/type-args.mo:a}}
 ```

-The type parameter `T` is supplied after the custom type name in angle bracket: `CustomType<T>`.
+The type parameter `T` is supplied after the custom type name in angle brackets: `CustomType<T>`.
 Then the generic type parameter is used inside the tuple.
 This indicates that a value of `CustomType` will have *some* type `T` in the tuple (alongside known types `Nat` and `Int`) without knowing ahead of time what type that would be.

-The names of generic type parameters are by convention single capital letters like `T` and `U` or (short) words that start with a capital letter like `Ok` and `Err`.
+The names of generic type parameters are by convention single capital letters like `T` and `U` or words that start with a capital letter like `Ok` and `Err`.

 Generic parameter type names must start with a letter, may contain lowercase and uppercase letters, and may also contain numbers `0-9` and underscores `_`.